 The District is a defendant in several lawsuits involving disputed land ownership and right-of-way.
-The estimate of the amount or range of loss is between approximately \$4.7 million and \$68 million.
+The estimate of the amount or range of loss is between approximately \$4.8 million and \$70 million.
 Per GASB Codification C50, legal counsel's opinion is that the potential loss is reasonably possible but not probable.

-The West Shore Lake Pontchartrain project is located in southeast Louisiana on the east-bank of the Mississippi River in St. Charles, St. John the Baptist, and St. James Parishes in Southeast Louisiana.
+The West Shore Lake Pontchartrain project is located in southeast Louisiana on the east bank of the Mississippi River in St. Charles, St. John the Baptist, and St. James Parishes in Southeast Louisiana.
 The West Shore Lake Pontchartrain Chief's report was published in June 2016 and the project has been included in the Bipartisan Budget Act of 2018.
-The project will also provide localized risk reduction measures focused in St. James Parish.
-The project will include mitigation to offset unavoidable environmental impacts.
+The project will also provide localized risk reduction measures focused in St. James Parish, and include mitigation to offset unavoidable environmental impacts.

 The project is approximately 18.5 miles in length and includes 17.5 miles of levee, 1 mile of T-wall, 2 pumping stations, drainage structures, and approximately 35 utility relocations.
 The original construction cost estimate was \$760 million.
-In June 2023, project construction cost estimates were increased \$1.2 billion due to changes in the project features, wetland mitigation, and increases in construction costs.
+As of June 2024, project construction cost estimates were increased to \$3.7 billion due to changes in the project features, wetland mitigation, and increases in construction costs.
 The estimated completion date of the project is 2027.